Dhara-95/CV/README.md

 ## Dhara Patel

-Currently studying Software Engineering through Makers Academy.
-Looking for a junior developer role that will utilise my strong communication and analytical skills.
+Currently studying Software Development through Makers Academy.
+Looking for a Junior Developer role that will utilise my strong communication and analytical skills.

 ## Skills